+SEPTIC SYSTEMS

+A septic system treats your waste water and sewage, if you are not on a municipal water system.
+Your household drains connect to a septic tank and a leaching bed.
+Both are buried beside your home or cottage.
+The leaching bed is made up of pipes with holes, buried in gravel and surrounded by natural or imported soil.

-Septic Systems As a matter of good environmental stewardship, and to protect your waterfront investment, FOCA encourages all landowners to look after their septic systems.
-Why?
-Proper maintenance can help to avoid potentially serious impacts, including: Overload/leaking of sewage A septic system is designed to treat a set volume of waste water.
+FOCA encourages all landowners to look after your septic system, to protect your waterfront investment, and as a matter of good environmental stewardship.
+WHY?
+Proper maintenance can help to avoid potentially serious impacts, including:

+Overload/leaking of sewage- A septic system is designed to treat a set volume of waste water.
 Every time water goes down the drain into your septic tank, the same amount of liquid leaves the tank and enters the leaching bed.
 If too much waste water enters the tank-from extra guests, heavy water use-too much waste is forced out, too soon.
 Untreated waste water escapes, including solids that can clog up pipes and/or enter the leaching bed, as well.

-A septic system treats your waste water and sewage, if you are not on a municipal water system.
-Your household drains connect to a septic tank and a leaching bed.
-Both are buried beside your home or cottage.
-The leaching bed is made up of pipes with holes, buried in gravel and surrounded by natural or imported soil. (see image, over) Wiped out waste digesters Sewage is broken down by millions of bacteria and enzymes in your septic tank and the soil within the leaching bed.
-That bacteria is harmed or killed by cleaning products that are antibacterial, non-biodegradable, chlorine-based and/or full of toxic materials; and hazardous products like varnish, paint, pesticides, and gasoline.
-Build-up of solids There's a lot that can't be digested by your septic system.
+Wiped out waste digesters- Sewage is broken down by millions of bacteria and enzymes in your septic tank and the soil within the leaching bed.
+That bacteria is harmed or killed by cleaning products that are antibacterial, non-biodegradable chlorine-based and/or full of toxic materials or hazardous products: varnish, paint, pesticides, gasoline.

+Poisoning yourself-

+Hazardous products dumped down your drain, come out of the septic system just like they went in, but now they're in the ground and water with the potential to poison wells & lakes.

+Build-up of solids-

+There's a lot that can't be digested by your septic system.
 Fats, oils and grease don't break down, and can form a scum layer at the top of your septic tank.
-Paper products, coffee grounds, hair, tampons, and other items inhibit the work of bacteria and quickly fill tanks.
-Combined, they can clog the system-significantly hampering your system's effectiveness.
-Poisoning yourself Hazardous products (paint, varnish, pesticides, gasoline, antifreeze) dumped down your drain, come out of the septic system just like they went in, but now they're in the ground and water with the potential to poison wells and lakes.
-Contaminated drinking water and swimming areas Septic systems were designed with public health in mind.
+Paper products, coffee grounds, hair, tampons, etc., inhibit the work of bacteria, quickly fill tanks, clog the system and hamper its effectiveness.

+Contaminated drinking water and swimming areas- Septic systems were designed with public health in mind.
 They are designed to remove contaminants such as organic solids, bacteria, and viruses, but not to prevent the release of nutrients.
 If your sewage is leaking, not getting cleaned, or building up, the end result could be contaminated water entering wells, ground water, lakes, streams, etc. Your health and the health of the environment are at risk.

+SEPTIC SYSTEMS

-Federation of Ontario Cottagers' Associations - find out more: https://foca.on.ca/septic-systems Learn these "septic slogans" to stay on the right track to a healthy lake: What goes in must come out To allow waste water the time it needs to be treated in the tank, conserve water.
+Share these "septic slogans" to stay on the right track to a healthy lake:

+What goes in must come out

+To allow waste water the time it needs to be treated in the tank, conserve water.
 Ensure the size of your system can handle the quantity of waste water you create.
-Many older septic systems may be grossly undersized.
+Many older septic systems may be grossly undersized for the current number of visitors to your cottage on any given day!

+It's not a garbage can

+Don't put garbage down your drain.
+That includes grease, oils, fats, and other non-biodegradable items.

-Don't poison your poop processor The importance of using biodegradable, non-toxic shampoos, detergents, soaps, and cleaners can't be stressed enough.
-Many products in your cottage are loaded weapons.
-Make septic-friendly products the popular choice!
-Nutrients not needed Keep the input of phosphorus to a minimum.
+Don't poison your poop processor

+Always choose biodegradable, non-toxic shampoos, detergents, soaps, and cleaners.
+Many products in your cottage are loaded weapons for your septic system.
+Make septic-friendly product choices.

+Nutrients not needed

+Keep the input of phosphorus to a minimum.
 Use low-phosphate or phosphate-free cleaners.